Silent Running (band)

-Silent Running are a Northern Irish rock band, who emerged from the Belfast punk scene and were originally called The Setz, before changing musical direction in 1982.
+Silent Running are a Northern Irish rock band, who emerged from the Belfast punk rock scene and were originally called The Setz, before changing musical direction in 1982.
 The original band members were Richard Collett (bass, born 31 March 1960), Peter Gamble (vocals, born 24 November 1960), Tony Scott (guitars) and Ian Gault (drums).
 Prior to signing to EMI, the band recruited George Beavis on keyboards.
-The current line up has Gary Kirby on drums and Paul Rocks on keyboards.

 Career

 The first single recorded, "All the King's Men"/"When the 12th of Never Comes", was a 300-copy promotional only release which led to a session for BBC Radio 1 following interest from Peter Powell.

 Shortly afterwards, the band signed with EMI Records and released the single "When the 12th of Never Comes".

 The band recorded tracks such as "Speed of Life" for the proposed first album, although Beavis was subsequently dismissed and replaced with Alex White.
 The resulting album was Shades of Liberty which received a five star review in Melody Maker headlined "Silent Classic".
 Singles such as "Young Hearts" and "Sticks and Stones" both failed to reach the top 40 of the UK Singles Chart, and the band never achieved the desired breakthrough.